deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt2-second-year.md

 “Nice.”
 Cavendish nodded his congratulations.
 “The second?”

-“Uh... whenever one object exerts a force upon another, it is in turn subject to a reaction force of equal magnitude with an opposite vector.”
+“Uh...whenever one object exerts a force upon another, it is in turn subject to a reaction force of equal magnitude with an opposite vector.”

 “That’s the third law.”
 Cavendish corrected him.
 “What’s the second?”